nogibjj/Kelly_Tong_Individual_Project1/README.md

 ## Purpose
-    This repository is created from the template established in week 1.
+    This repository uses panads to describe statistics and generate visualization for dataset Auto.csv.
     It is set up based on the template's environment.
 This repository incorporates "pandas" to develop statistical functions.
 Specifically, the author uses pd.dataframe() to set up a dataset.
 Then it is tested on the count, mean, max, and min.